-As part of a bid to revamp Riverside House and to transform the building services and space conditioning into not only a visually superior solution, but also a more energy efficient and higher performance system solution, Frenger were selected to supply in excess of 350 number of their X-Wing® MSCB units for 5 of the 10 floor levels of the building.
+As part of a bid to revamp Riverside House and to transform the building services and space conditioning into not only a visually superior solution, but also a more energy efficient and higher performance system solution, Frenger were selected to supply around 500 of their X-Wing® MSCB.
 These MSCB units are equipped with continuous "Bullnose" polycarbonate LED luminaires designed, manufactured and tested in-house by Frenger to deliver direct and indirect lighting with a uniform lighting level across the building whilst also being fully optimised for energy efficiency.

 In order to secure this prestigious refurbishment project, Frenger attended many design and professional team meetings and demonstrated and validated the various different disciplines of their Multi-Service Chilled Beam (MSCB) offering at their in-house UK Technical Facility in Derby which has 3x Climatic Test Laboratories, 2x Photometric Lighting 1 x Acoustic Test Laboratory.